Information for Dietitians

 • CKD 3 patients with a progressive decline in GFR

-• Patients with nephrotic syndrome who are being considered for a low protein diet
+• Patients with Nephrotic syndrome who are being considered for a low protein diet

 • Post kidney transplant patients with CKD 3-5 or those with proteinuria